What does the RegTool.exe file do?

 Free PC Check

-Take advantage of our Free Computer Check to identify problems with RegTool.exe
+Take advantage of our free computer check to identify problems with RegTool.exe

 What you should know about RegTool.exe RegTool MFC Application